twilco/avr-ir-bootstrap/README.md

 The **address** portion of the NEC protocol is a unique value assigned to each manufacturer using the NEC protocol.
 This protocol quickly became so popular that all of these addresses were used up - this led to what is known as the extended NEC protocol.
 The extended NEC protocol forgos the redundancy provided by sending the inverse of the first 8 bits of the address, and instead allows the full 16-bit section to signify an address, extending the range from 256 possible addresses to 65536.

 The **command** is exactly what you think it is - a unique value arbitrarily chosen by the IR transmitter that corresponds to whatever triggered the transmission (e.g. a button press on a remote).

+So, for example, [Sparkfun's COM-11759](https://www.sparkfun.com/products/11759) remote's power button transmits `10000111011111101100000100111` when pressed.
+Let's break that down from left to right:

+`10000111` - the 8-bit address specific to this remote

+`01111110` - the inverse of this address (all buttons on this remote transmit these same 16 bits to start)

+`11011000` - the command, arbitrarily chosen by Sparkfun for this button

+`00100111` - the invserse of that command